opensearch-project/documentation-website/_dashboards/dashboard/index.md

 # Creating dashboards

 A dashboard combines multiple data visualizations into a single view.
-With the **Dashboard** application you can:
+With the **Dashboard** application, you can:

 - Get started with pre-built panels and dashboards and customize display properties to create the dashboard you need.
 - Analyze, monitor, and alarm on metrics, logs, and traces across multiple data sources.